apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                           |TS| tries to use a private key in client_cert.
 Otherwise,
                           :ts:cv:`proxy.config.ssl.client.private_key.filename` is used.

-disable_h2                :code:`true` or :code:`false`.

-                          If :code:`false` then HTTP/2 is removed from the valid next protocol list.
-It is not an error to set this to :code:`false` for proxy ports on which HTTP/2 is not enabled.
+http2                     Indicates whether the H2 protocol should be added to or removed from the
+                          protocol negotiation list.
+The valid values are :code:`on` or :code:`off`.

+disable_h2                Deprecated for the more general h2 setting.
+Setting disable_h2
+                          to :code:`true` is the same as setting http2 to :code:`on`.

 tunnel_route              Destination as an FQDN and port, separated by a colon ``:``.

                           This will forward all traffic to the specified destination without first terminating the incoming TLS connection.